 Alice Springs Airport

-Alternatively, many visitors to Uluru book flights to Alice Springs, and then use other transportation options to get to Uluru.
-You can also take advantage of the opportunity to explore Alice Springs and surrounds.
+Alternatively, many visitors to Uluru book flights to Alice Springs and then use other transportation options to get to Uluru.
+You can also take advantage of the opportunity to explore Alice Springs and surroundings.

 Note that you do not need a 4WD vehicle to visit Uluru – there are sealed roads to all of the major tourist attractions.